Joyce Angela Jellison is a graduate of Massachusetts School of Law and the reciepient of a North Carolina Press Association Award.

 Summers in Florida are ravaging, winters only slightly less brutal.

-February 26, 2012 was one of these hybrid summer/winter Florida nights.
-Cool enough for a seventeen year old African American boy to wrap his thin frame in a hoodie sweatshirt and cover his tightly curled hair against the shadows.
-Still, in the cool there was the allure of persistent warmth rising from the cracks in the sidewalks, pocked-marked streets.
+February 26, 2012, was one of these hybrid summer/winter Florida nights.
+It was cool enough for a 17-year-old African American boy to wrap his thin frame in a hoodie sweatshirt and cover his tightly curled hair against the shadows.
+Still, in the cool there was the allure of persistent warmth rising from the cracks in the sidewalks and the pockmarked streets.
 Heat that was elicited in the seductive sway of the trees assaulted by winds hinting at the possibility of rain.

 This boy, Trayvon Martin, craving sweets and perhaps battling the restlessness propelling most youth from the confines of their homes, stepped into the Florida night and was soon to become a ghost igniting and sparking a poltergeist fury in debates relative to race and politics as it is lived and experienced in America.

 The facts have been restated so often, they barely need repeating.
-Mr. Martin, by all documented accounts was visiting with his father in a gated community of The Retreat at Twin Lakes in Sanford, Florida.
-Twenty-one days before this evening, Martin had celebrated his 17th birthday on February 5.
+Mr. Martin, by all documented accounts, was visiting with his father in a gated community of The Retreat at Twin Lakes in Sanford, Florida.
+Only 21 days before this evening, Martin had celebrated his 17th birthday on February 5.
 It was the last time he would be in the circle of the living and yet he remains immortal.
 The Emmett Till of our time.
-Till, 14, was visiting relatives in Mississippi when he was murdered on August 28, 1955 by a group of white men angered by a disputed account of Till whistling at a white woman.
+Young Mr. Till, 14, was visiting relatives in Mississippi when he was murdered on August 28, 1955, by a group of white men angered by a disputed account of Till whistling at a white woman.

 Martin was returning home, pockets filled with candy and a drink, when he was spotted by George Zimmerman, a neighborhood watch volunteer, Zimmerman called the Sandford Police and despite being advised to stand down, followed the young man.
 The crossing of paths between a boy with one foot in manhood and a man who seems to have been struggling with his masculine foothold, was an altercation in which Zimmerman was left injured and Mr. Martin was dead from a single gunshot wound.
 Zimmerman, who was not immediately arrested, claimed he acted in self-defense.
 Then there was Mr. Martin, photos of his dead body were leaked and his body crumpled in his humanity declared our mortality.
 The balance and value of black lives as weighed in the psyche of white America became a question proposed and left to open to a debate perpetually rising and descending in reason and logic.

 However, the most authoritative and accurate description of the Black Lives Movement comes from its initial founder, Alicia Garza.
-Garza states on the Black Lives Matter Website, Blacklivesmatter.com, "I created #BlackLivesMatter with Patrisse Cullors and Opal Tometi, two of my sisters, as a call to action for Black people after 17-year-old Trayvon Martin was post-humously placed on trial for his own murder and the killer, George Zimmerman, was not held accountable for the crime he committed, "
+Garza states on the Black Lives Matter website, "I created #BlackLivesMatter with Patrisse Cullors and Opal Tometi, two of my sisters, as a call to action for Black people after 17-year-old Trayvon Martin was posthumously placed on trial for his own murder and the killer, George Zimmerman, was not held accountable for the crime he committed."

 Contrary, what many, even those claiming involvement in the Black Lives Movement fail to recognize, it is not an exclusionary organization, rather it is a call to action for the civil rights of black women, members and supporters of the LGBT community, specifically reaching out to the transgender community and queer women of color.

-This is what marks the Black Lives Matter Movement as distinct from its predecessors, its global reach, it embrace of the LGBT community and it's insistence on inclusion.
+This is what marks the Black Lives Matter Movement as distinct from its predecessors, its global reach, its embrace of the LGBT community and its insistence on inclusion.
 At first glance, it would appear there is a primary focus on black males.
-This focus on black males would not be surprising but would serve as a consistent disappointment as many movements for social justice have not included women as intended beneficiaries of the benefits received from the struggle, rather the liberation of women has often been the result of a trickle down effect.
+This focus on black males would not be surprising but would serve as a consistent disappointment as many movements for social justice have not included women as intended beneficiaries of the benefits received from the struggle, rather the liberation of women has often been the result of a trickle-down effect.

 The Black Lives Matter movement with social media utilized as both a platform and tool has an unprecedented arch, yet how this translates into change is yet to be seen.
 It is a call to action, yet the specific demands remain unclear.
 This indefiniteness also separates this movement from its predecessors.